Muslim Fashion Is A $254 Billion Market—But Big Brands Can’t Crack It

 “When we launched, there was really nothing to support the industry,” she says.
 “It was a fragmented space.
 I found this surprising because it’s been the strongest, most in-demand category of fashion since Adam and Eve,” Khan claims.

 Pret-A-Cover was specifically geared toward drawing attention to emerging designers from around the world who are putting their own spin on modest dressing.
-After the brands flaunted their latest collections on the runway, they could enter a marketplace where corporate buyers from places like Harvey Nichols and The Modist (a luxury e-commerce site focused on modest fashion) might order merchandise for their stores.
+After the brands flaunted their latest collections, they could enter a marketplace where corporate buyers from places like Harvey Nichols and The Modist (a luxury e-commerce site focused on modest fashion) might order merchandise for their stores.

 The event made it clear that Muslim clothing features a lot of diversity and color.
 Around the world, Muslim women adhere to different cultural norms when it comes to modesty.
 In places like Saudi Arabia, women are fully veiled.
 In Indonesia, there’s more variety; women choose different degrees of covering, and some skip it altogether, though still opting for looser-fitting body garments.